The most recent data (2014) reveals that annually there were 2,626,418 deaths registered in the U.S., which equates to:

 Heart disease is the leading cause of death in the U.S.

 Heart disease is the leading cause of death for both men and women in the U.S. and also the leading cause of death worldwide.
 More than half of the deaths that occur as a result of heart disease are in men.

 Heart disease is a term used to describe several conditions, many of which are related to plaque buildup in the walls of the arteries.

-As the plaque builds up, the arteries narrow, making it more difficult for blood to flow and creating a risk for heart attack or stroke.4
+As the plaque builds up, the arteries narrow, this makes it more difficult for blood to flow and creates a risk for heart attack or stroke.4

 The key to preventing death from heart disease is to protect the heart and know the warning signs and symptoms of a heart attack.